Matt Maloney (baseball)

-Matthew M. Maloney (born January 16, 1984) is an American former professional baseball pitcher.
+Matthew Michael Maloney (born January 16, 1984) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds and Minnesota Twins.

 Maloney played college baseball at the University of Mississippi, and was drafted by the Philadelphia Phillies in the 3rd round (97th overall) of the 2005 Major League Baseball Draft.

 Career

 Philadelphia Phillies

-Maloney started his career in 2005 with the short-season class-A Batavia Muckdogs, where he pitched eight games and went 2-1 with a 3.89 ERA.
+Maloney started his career in 2005 with the short-season class-A Batavia Muckdogs, where he pitched eight games and went 2–1 with a 3.89 ERA.

 He spent all of 2006 with the Lakewood BlueClaws, and was the South Atlantic League's Most Outstanding Pitcher for the season.
 He was named a mid-season and post-season All-Star and was named a Low Class A All-Star by Baseball America.
 Maloney started 27 games for the BlueClaws and led the league in most categories, including wins (16 with 9 losses), ERA (2.03), complete games (2), shutouts (1), innings (168.2), and strikeouts (180).
 He had three 10-strikeout games and was named Phillies' Minor League Pitcher of the Year.

 Maloney started the 2007 season in double-A Reading.
-He started 21 games for the double-A Phillies and was named a mid- and post-season All-Star for the Eastern League after posting a 9-7 record with a 3.94 ERA.
+He started 21 games for the double-A Phillies and was named a mid- and post-season All-Star for the Eastern League after posting a 9–7 record with a 3.94 ERA.